gandlafbtc/open-pleb/README.md

 ## Environment Configuration

+**IMPORTANT**: WHEN RUNNING IN PRODUCTION, YOU NEED TO CONFIGURE THE ENVIRONMENT VARIABLES FOR YOUR OWN ENVIRONMENT!
+ESPACIALLY THE `DATABASE_URL` SHOULD BE CHANGED TO USE NON DEFAULT CREDENTIALS

 OpenPleb requires several environment variables to be configured for proper operation.
 Below are instructions for configuring environment variables for both local development and Docker deployment.